eva-sean/oye-proxy/README.md

 ### Access

 Navigate to `http://localhost:8080` in your browser.
-On first visit, you'll be prompted to log in with credentials created during setup.
+On first visit, you'll be prompted to log in with credentials created during setup (or the auto-generated admin credentials if no user was created).

 ## API Reference